sky-uk/kfp-operator/docs-gen/content/docs/platform-engineers/maintenance/upgrade-guide.md

    helm template kfp-operator ./helm-chart -f values.yaml --dry-run
    ```

+> [!TIP]
+>
-> **Tip**: If you're using default Helm values without a custom `values.yaml`, you can skip this step as the stored version is automatically set to the latest stable version.
+> If you're using default Helm values without a custom `values.yaml`, you can skip this step as the stored version is automatically set to the latest stable version.

 #### Step 2: Perform the Upgrade